chkhm/ctci/src/99_my_riddles/p99_07_readme.md

 ![image](./p99_07_gnuplot_performance_tlr.svg)

 The data for the graph above [time_99_07_mac_o2_1.csv](./time_99_07_mac_o2_1.csv) was measured on a Mac Book Air M4.
 The code has been compiled with clang with `-O2` optimization.

+When comparing the performance of the Apple M4 with the Intel Core i5, the M4 is quite a bit faster executing these algorithms.
+It is also interesting to note that there are some strange outliers for the initialization time of some of the lengths and some of the faster algorithms.
+Neither Linux nor Mac OS are Real-time OS.
+When using nice -n -20 the outliers do not go away.

+Note also that freeing the memory of the linked list after each cycle is pretty bad for the performance.
+It would probably be a better idea to allocate the memory for all nodes in one block rather than mallocing the nodes individually.